prabeshdulal/100DaysOfLearningBlockchain/README.md

 - #### The concept of Proof-of-Work for network consensus,

+# Day 5
+### Beyond Bitcoin Blockchain
+Bitcoin Blockchain is considered the best example of the application of blockchain technology.
+We can also say that it is where the blockchain era began.

+Bitcoin supports an optional and special feature called scripts for the conditional transfer of values.
+Ethereum Blockchain extended the scripting feature into a full-blown code execution framework called a smart contract.
+A smart contract provides the very powerful capability of code execution for embedding business logic on the blockchain.

+Based on such capabilities, three major types of blockchains emerge from the Bitcoin foundation.

+- Type one deals with the coins in the cryptocurrency currency chain.
+For example, Bitcoin.

+- Type two supports cryptocurrency and a business logic layer supported by code execution.
+For example, ethereum.

+- Type three involves no currency but supports software execution for business logic.
+For example, The Linux Foundation's Hyperledger.

+### Based on the access limit Blockchain is categorized into:
+- Public :
+As we know the best example is the Bitcoin blockchain it is open source and you can also make your own coin just by modifying the code.
+- private :
+access to the blockchain is limited to selected participants, for example, those participants within an organization.
+This restriction helps in simplifying normal operations such as block creation and contingency models.
+- permissioned
+also called consortium blockchain.
+It is meant for a consortium of collaborating parties to transact on a blockchain for ease of governance, provenance, and accountability, for example, a consortium of all automobile companies or healthcare organizations.
+Permissioned blockchain has the benefits of a public blockchain allowing only users with permission to collaborate and transact.

 🚀 continuing exploring the world of blockchain and its transformative potential!